Frequently Asked Questions (FAQ)

 6) How soon can an academic change be implemented?

 As noted above, all approved changes are communicated immediately to SGS once the final approval is granted.
 However, these changes may not occure as quickly with regards to the annual SGS Calendar.

 As many of you know, the SGS calendar is updated once a year.
-Graduate units and Collaborative Programs normally submit their edits by March 31st.
+Graduate units and Collaborative Specialization normally submit their edits by March 31st.
 Any academic changes that impact the core curriculum/program requirements, approvals must be obtained well in advances of the SGS Calendar deadline.
 This is imperative for program requirements and optional for electives.